jbakse/site_builder/docs/noise/index.md

 ## Noise

-Random values are extremely common and important in procedural generation.
-They are also hard to work with in many situations.
+Random values are extremely common and important in procedural generation, but in many situations they are hard to work with.
 Psuedo-random number generators are designed to provide independent, unpredictable, and evenly-distributed values.
 If we want *related* or *repeatable* random values we have to do extra work.

 Noise functions are often a better source of random values.

 There are several common noise functions, each with different characteristics.
-The most widely known noise function is probably [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise), developed by Ken Perlin while working on visual effects for the amazing 1982 motion picture [*Tron*](http://www.imdb.com/title/tt0084827/).
+The most widely known noise function is probably [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise), developed by Ken Perlin while working on visual effects for the amazing 1982 motion picture [*Tron*](http://www.imdb.com/title/tt0084827/).
 Ken later developed a similar and faster version called [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise).
 Other noise functions include [Worley noise](https://en.wikipedia.org/wiki/Worley_noise), developed by Steven Worley, and the simpler [value noise](https://en.wikipedia.org/wiki/Value_noise).

 ::: .three-up